Skip to content

 What happens when Activation Lock Mode is enabled

 You avoid a race condition scenario by setting Activation Lock Mode (ActivationLockAllowedWhileSupervised) to enabled (true).
 If the MDM enables first, it can disable the lock from that point forward as long as it maintains enrollment.
 If the user enables it first, they must then be the one to disable it before MDM can take over management.
-Setting the mode to enable during initial Automated Enrollment (e.g., newly purchased devices) ensures MDM's Activation takes precedence, allowing easy lock deactivation and streamlined management.
+Setting the mode to enable it during initial Automated Enrollment (e.g., newly purchased devices) ensures MDM's activation takes precedence, allowing easy lock deactivation and streamlined management.
 This can be ideal for admins confident that their present and future fleets are 100% auto-enrolled.

 What happens when Activation Lock is disabled